aphilipps/express-babel-starter/README.md

 For this assignment we had to add authentication functionality to protect information behind walls.

-I was able to ensure that everything worked but did not have time to implement extra credit.
+I was able to ensure that everything worked and also added a page and route that shows all of the accounts that have been made on this blog.